HudaKas/Microsoft-Movie-Analysis/README.md

 ## Introduction:

 Microsoft has decided to create a new movie studio, but they want to gather information to better understand the movie industry and what type of films to create.

 Movies data were gathered to study, process, analyze, and make a decision to help Microsoft how they should start their movie studio.

-The recommendation is going to be based on the best studio, Movie's production budget, which genre makes a lot of many, and the most popular genre.
+The recommendation is going to be based on the best studio, movie's production budget, which genre makes a lot of money, and the most popular genre.

 ### The Data